 Since 1988 I have been researching, writing, publishing, curating exhibitions and convening conferences on Chinese and their descendants in Australia, the history of the Chinese diaspora in general, and the history and culture of China.
 From 1990 to 2005 I was curator at the Chinese Museum (Museum of Chinese Australian History) in Melbourne.
 I currently work as a consultant historian and heritage advisor.

-I am also Secretary/Treasurer of The Uncovered Past Institute, a not-for-profit organisation which runs archaeological excavations with public participation.
+I am also President of The Uncovered Past Institute, a not-for-profit organisation which runs archaeological excavations with public participation.
 Our next project is an excavation of the Chinese gold mining village in Harrietville, northeast Victoria, Australia.
 For this project I am working as an historian, and managing the artefact processing and cataloguing.

 Since 1993 I have convened many conferences on Chinese Australian history, and am currently Secretary/Treasurer of the Dragon Tails Association, which runs the biennial Dragon Tails conferences on Chinese diaspora history and heritage.